The Complete Guide to Project Portfolio Management

 Like resource reports for individual projects, tracking resources at the portfolio levels helps senior management to oversee work distribution throughout the organization.
 Resource management reports show over and under-allocated resources on current projects.

-How to use Resource Allocation Reports on SharePoint
+How to use BrightWork 365 Resource Allocation Reports

-The Resource Allocation list allows users to plan resources at a high-level when submitting a request.
+BrightWork 365 offers configurable Resource Utilization Power BI dashboards.
+The Resource Allocation list allows users to plan resources at a high level when submitting a request.
+The users can easily view all the project task assignments across projects, and assess levels of resource utilization.

-Offering multiple project and portfolio reporting options, SharePoint will help you to save time and deliver key information to the right people at the right time.
+Offering multiple project and portfolio reporting options, BrightWork 365 integrated with Microsoft 365 will help you save time and deliver key information to the right people at the right time.